How to Make Cannabutter at Home

 Stir every 10 minutes.

-Add 1 cup of water and 1 cup of butter (or coconut oil) to a saucepan, slow cooker, or crockpot, and simmer on low until the butter melts.
-For 1 cup butter and 1 cup water, we recommend starting with 5-10g of cannabis, depending on how strong you want the butter to be.
-Some people go with the 1 cup of fat (in this case butter) to 1 cup of cannabis.
-However, this would be 250 grams of butter to 250 grams of cannabis, which would be extremely strong, expensive and possibly wasteful.
+Add 1 cup of water and 1 cup of butter (or coconut oil) to a medium saucepan, slow cooker, or crockpot, and simmer on low heat until the butter melts.
+For 1 cup of butter and 1 cup of water, we recommend starting with 5-10g of cannabis, depending on how strong you want the butter to be.
+Some people go with the 1 cup of fat (in this case, butter) to 1 cup of cannabis.
+However, this would be 250 grams of butter to 250 grams of cannabis, which would be extremely strong, expensive, and possibly wasteful.

 Simmer for 2-3 hours, ensuring the butter doesn’t boil.
 The ideal temperature is between 158°F-199°F (70°C-93°C).